 Central to the University’s mission, the Consortium Library provides and maintains collections and resources that support the educational and research programs of the University of Alaska Anchorage The Library has systemically and strategically looked at how it fulfills the UAA Mission and strategic plans.
 Along with its purposeful vision statements, the Library closely considers curriculum and research needs supporting student success and faculty and staff work.

-The library has managed these cuts very carefully by reducing 13 personnel (5 faculty positions and 6 staff positions eliminated and 2 staff positions reduced) and acquisitions (resources).
-The faculty librarians have participated in the decisions of what resources to cut based on their professional expertise, which was supported by data on usage, cost, overlap analysis, and alignment with UAA's curriculum and research programs.
+The library has managed these cuts very carefully by reducing 13 personnel (5 faculty positions and 5 staff positions eliminated and 3 staff positions reduced) and acquisitions (resources).
+The library faculty have participated in the decisions of what resources to cut based on their professional expertise, which was supported by data on usage, cost, overlap analysis, and alignment with UAA's curriculum and research programs.

 In FY14 the acquisitions budget was just under $2.1 million.
-For FY16 it is $1.7 million.
-The library purposely created a large carry-forward, unrestricted fund balance from FY15 to FY16, which went to acquisitions, keeping the cuts to a minimum.
-In FY17 it is $1.3 million, so more resources will be cut because of budget reductions and the need to cover inflationary increases.
-The inflationary fixed cost increase for FY17 is estimated at $100,000.
+For FY16 it is $1.7 million, and FY17 & FY18 at $1.4mil.
+The library purposely created a large carry-forward, unrestricted fund balance, which went to acquisitions, keeping the cuts to a minimum.
+In FY18 fewer resources may be cut because of the flat acquisitions budget; however, the need to cover inflationary increases may result in some resources being eliminated.
+The inflationary fixed cost increase for FY18 is estimated at $84,000.

 Strategy Going Forward